writethedocs/www/README.md

 after that you only need to run:

 ```
+# Generate everything and serve site
 gulp

+# Only generate assets
+gulp styles
 ```

 This has to be used alongside the sphinx server and it will